Stargazing At the Park

 This is not a camping area and overnight stay is NOT PERMITTED.

-If you would like to come out and enjoy the magnificant night sky at Cherry Springs and only wish to gaze for a few hours, you may do so at the Night Sky Viewing area located north of Rt.
-44. ( PLease note the about notice about access during scheduled park programs) Public parking lots are located here along with several information kiosks and waysides.
+If you would like to come out and enjoy the magnificent night sky at Cherry Springs and only wish to gaze for a few hours, you may do so at the Night Sky Viewing area located north of Rt.
+44. ( Please note the above notice about access during scheduled park programs) Public parking lots are located here along with several information kiosks and waysides.
 You may follow the walkway out to the public program area where benches are located and you will be shielded from passing vehicle lights.
 There is also a backlit summer sky map wayside located on this pathway...press the button at the lower side of the display to activate the red light.
 Please use a red filter or cover for your flashlight to preserve your night vision.
 Please remember to always direct your light downward.
 Red cellophane works best and can be wrapped on the end of your flashlight with a rubber band.
+Cellophane and rubber bands are available at the Night Sky kiosk or will be available at the programs.

 Cherry Springs State Park is located on top of a mountain and the weather generally tends to be on the cool side.
 It can also be damp.
 It is recommended that you wear proper clothing and foot gear.
 Feel free to bring out your own blankets, lawnchairs, binoculars and telescopes when you visit the park.
 Check the Public Program page for astronomy programs being presented at the park.

-Please dress appropriately and if you must bring your pet, you are responsible for ALL of their actions.
+Please dress appropriately and we discourage your from bringing any pets with you...it is dangerous for them in the public program area as it is dark and people cannot see them on the ground...if they are injured or they injure someone or their property, you are responsible for ALL of their actions.
 Be advised that pets are NOT permitted on the Astronomy Observation Field while astronomers are present.